Pharmaceutical Attorney reviews Aortic Dissection Drug Injury Lawsuits and Antibiotic Cardiac Injury

-Joe Lyon is an experienced Cincinnati Medical Malpractice and Ohio Pharmaceutical Injury attorney representing plaintiffs nationwide in a variety of catastrophic injury cases.
+Joe Lyon is an experienced Cincinnati Medical Malpractice and Ohio Pharmaceutical Injury attorney representing plaintiffs nationwide in a variety of aortic dissection drug injury and catastrophic injury cases.

 Almost everyone who has an aortic dissection experiences a sudden, and severe pain, often described as a tearing or ripping sensation.
 Some people may faint as a result of the stabbing or radiating pain.
 Most commonly, the pain is felt across the chest, but can also be felt in the back between the shoulder blades.
 The pain frequently travels along the path of the dissection as it advances along the aorta.
 As a result, people may have abdominal pain or lower back pain.

 The aorta travels from above the heart to below the navel, and severe pain may occur at any place along this area.
 Other symptoms may include the following:

 • A sudden increase or decrease in blood pressure

 • Sudden difficulty speaking